octokit/plugin-rest-endpoint-methods.js/docs/repos/createInOrg.md

 </td></tr>
 <tr><td>custom_properties</td><td>no</td><td>

-The custom properties for the new respository.
+The custom properties for the new repository.
 The keys are the custom property names, and the values are the corresponding custom property values.

 </td></tr>
 <tr><td>custom_properties.*</td><td>no</td><td>